 These custom types – users, games, documents, and more – form the real core of the software we build.
 If you get those right then often your code will follow.

 As Fred Brooks, the author of the hugely influential book The Mythical Man-Month, once said, “the programmer at wit’s end... can often do best by disentangling themself from their code, rearing back, and contemplating their data.
 Representation is the essence of programming.”

 What’s more, structs are extremely common in SwiftUI, because every piece of UI we design is built on a struct, with lots of structs inside.
 They aren’t difficult to learn, but to be fair after closures almost everything seems easier!

 Today you have seven one-minute videos to watch, and you’ll learn how to create your own types, adding properties, methods, and more.
-Once you’ve completed each video there’s a short test to help make sure you’ve understood what was taught.
+Once you’ve completed each video, there is a short piece of optional extra reading if you’re looking to get some more details, and there’s also a short test to help make sure you’ve understood what was taught.

 Hit Send below to start a virtual conversation with me.